-The Justice Together North East Partnership is a regional partnership project, creating a Specialist Immigration Advice Hub across the North East and is funded by Justice Together.
+The Justice Together North East Partnership is a regional partnership project, creating a Specialist Immigration Advice Hub across the North East.
+It is funded by Justice Together.

 What is the Justice Together North East Partnership?